opqode/opqode.github.io/article.rst

 A frontend transforms the input document's native document tree to RinohType's internal document tree.
-Already included with RinohType is a comprehensive reStructuredText_ frontend.
-This very article is written in reStructuredText! reStructuredText is a lightweight plain text markup syntax that can be used to express a wide range of document types.
+Already included with RinohType is a comprehensive reStructuredText_ frontend. reStructuredText is a lightweight plain text markup syntax that can be used to express a wide range of document types.
 It can be unambiguously parsed by computer software, yet it still is comfortable to read and write by humans, unlike XML.
 It relies on certain consistent patterns to express many different types of document elements.
+The source of this article is written in reStructuredText!

 An important feature of reStructuredText is its extensibility.
-By defining new *roles* and *directives* custom elements can be added to the document.
+By defining new roles* and *directives* custom elements can be added to the document.
 This allows customizing your documents to your application domain.
 Defining corresponding RinohType styles or even custom flowables determines how these new document elements are represented in the final rendered document.

 .. _reStructuredText: http://docutils.sourceforge.net/rst.html